adamluckydo/ontology/1_Introduction/Introduction.md

 # On Being Human

 I was watching _Nausicaa of the Valley of the Wind_ the other day.
-It's one of Miyazaki's first films (1984), and it's still frequently lauded as one of the best animated films ever made.
-I actually thought it was kinda boring... but that's beside the point.
+It's one of Miyazaki's first films (released in 1984), and it's still frequently lauded as one of the best animated films ever made.
+I actually thought it was kind of boring... but that's beside the point.

 When's the last time you saw someone being brave?